VoiceThread/nativescript-plugins/packages/nativescript-camera/README.md

 This plugin contains a few utility functions which may be useful for developers:

 `mergeVideoFiles(inputFiles: string[], outputPath: string): Promise<File>`: Merge an array of video files produced by the camera plugin.
-To use it, all input files must be MP4 with the same video and audio codec settings for all video segments.
-It takes two parameters; the first is an array of file names for the input video files and the second is a path string to save the merged video file to.
+To use it, all input video files must be MP4s with the same video/audio codec and resolution.
+The function takes two parameters; the first is an array of file names for the input video files and the second is a path string to save the merged video file to.
 ``` js
 let outputFile = await this.cam.mergeVideoFiles(videoSegmentsArray, outputPath)
 ```